RESTyard/RESTyard/README.md

 }
 ```

-Not two properties have an attribute indicating that tey should be filled: `Brand` and `CarId`.
-Both share the same type of ressource and `schemaProperyName` because the source of their value is a single URL in the JSON payload.
+Not two properties have an attribute indicating that they should be filled: `Brand` and `CarId`.
+Both share the same type of resource and `schemaProperyName` because the source of their value is a single URL in the JSON payload.
 To configure which route template variable (see your attributed route) should be used to fill the parameter property `routeTemplateParameterName` is used.
 The route template: `{brand}/{key:int}`.
-Be carefule to match the variable name and `routeTemplateParameterName`.
+Be careful to match the variable name and `routeTemplateParameterName`.

 The corresponding post would look like:
 ``` csharp